Labor Day forecast for Las Vegas: Busy but not like normal holiday

 Last year 325,000 visitors were expected in Las Vegas for Labor Day, with hotel room occupancy rates at 96 percent, according to the convention authority.

-With visitor confidence growing as more resort properties reopen on the Las Vegas Strip, traffic volume around the valley has grown with it but still lags behind numbers seen last year.
+With visitor confidence growing as more resort properties reopen on the Las Vegas Strip, traffic volume around the valley has grown with it but still lags the numbers seen last year.

-Sundays on recent normal weekends have seen vehicle congestion on I-15 southbound, with 10-15-mile backups, according to reports from the Regional Transportation Commission of Southern Nevada.
-That traffic, however, can be a bit deceiving as the recently relocated agricultural checkpoint plays a role in the backups, Illia said.
+Sundays on recent normal weekends have seen vehicle congestion on I-15 southbound, with backups of 10 to 15 miles, according to reports from the Regional Transportation Commission of Southern Nevada.
+That traffic can be a bit deceiving as the recently relocated agricultural checkpoint plays a role in the backups, Illia said.

 Traffic backups of more than 20 miles have been seen in years past on the Monday following Labor Day.